piedraj/instructions/METSIGNIFICANCE.md

     export X509_USER_PROXY=/afs/cern.ch/work/p/piedra/private/x509up
     voms-proxy-init -voms cms --valid 192:00 --vomslife 192:0

-It is necessary that you provide a full AFS path to your proxy file.
-Information regarding proxy settings can be found [here](https://batchdocs.web.cern.ch/tutorial/exercise2e_proxy.html).

 # 2. Caching normalization in samples

 This step should be performed the first time, and anytime one or more samples have been added.